nikitavoloboev/data/docs/health/skin-care.md

 Before going to sleep, I do another exercise routine and quick shower.
 Then:

 1. [Cleanse] Wet face, squeeze [Jelly Joker cleanser](https://geekandgorgeous.com/collections/101-serums/products/jelly-joker) into palm and gently, but thoroughly massage over face and eye area.
 Rinse well with warm water and pat dry.
-2. [Niacinamide] 3 times a week.
+2. [Niacinamide] Every other night.
 Apply few drops of [B-Bomb](https://geekandgorgeous.com/collections/101-serums/products/b-bomb) to the face.
 Wait until it is absorbed.
 3. [Salicylic acid] Apply a few drops of [Porefectly Clear](https://geekandgorgeous.com/collections/101-serums/products/porefectly-clear) to the face.
 Let it absorb.
-4. [Retinal] 3 times a week.
+4. [Retinal] Every other night.
 Apply pea sized amount of [A-Game 5](https://geekandgorgeous.com/collections/101-serums/products/a-game-5) to the face.
-Use every night or every other night, depending on your skin's tolerance, when starting out: alternate with Cheer Up for two weeks.
 5. [Moisturizer] Apply [Happier Barrier](https://geekandgorgeous.com/collections/101-serums/products/happier-barrier).
 Use as much or as little as your skin needs.
 6. Go to sleep.
 Always use fresh sheets especially on the pillows.